kamalesh-aspiredev/flight_book/README.md

 -`utils` → here Helper methods contained!

 -`prisma`  → gernrator would be clinet and provider is MYSQL and i gave my localhost userwith port number and DB too..

+-`swagger` → here i have used SWAGGER fro API documentaion